“You can’t really know where you are going until you know where you have been.” – Maya Angelou

-During Springboard programs, school communities generate outcomes many did not think possible with their own teachers, parents, and students.
-As the authors of their own success, returning school leaders are asking, “How can I sustain parent-teacher collaboration during the year?”
-Springboard begins working with district leadership in Phialdelphia to design a blueprint for improving K-3 literacy outcomes by embedding parent-teacher collaboration into daily school and family life.
+During Springboard programs, school communities generate outcomes many did not think possible with their own teachers, families, and students.
+As the authors of their own success, returning school leaders are asking, “How can I sustain family-teacher collaboration during the year?”
+Springboard begins working with district leadership in Phialdelphia to design a blueprint for improving K-3 literacy outcomes by embedding family-teacher collaboration into daily school and family life.

 Envisioning the future